Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

-Spinal injections were first reviewed by the HTCC in 2011.
-This topic was selected for re-review in 2015.
+Spinal injections were first reviewed by the HTA program in 2011.

 In 2011, HTA conducted an initial evidence review of spinal injections and the Health Technology Clinical Committee (HTCC) determined therapeutic medial branch nerve block injections, intradiscal injections and facet injections are not a covered benefit.
 Therapeutic lumbar epidural injections, cervical-thoracic epidural injections and sacroiliac joint injections are a covered benefit for the treatment of chronic pain following certain conditions.